R3ahim/8.lucky-one/README.md

 # Getting Started with Apna Shop

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Apna Shop](https://stellular-sundae-cb9e08.netlify.app/).

 ## Available Products